 The beauty of it all, the drama, the characters, the detail.
 The traditions which bind each wedding together so uniquely.
 That's why I love photographing weddings so much, because every wedding is so very different.
 They may appear to be the same, but there is always difference.
 There's always a timetable of events and you kind of know what's going to happen when.
 And yet the day is always filled with surprises.

 People often ask me how I would describe my style.
-I tell them it's photojournalism with a nod towards fine art and fashion photography.
+I tell them it's documentary style photojournalism with a nod towards fine art and fashion photography.
 Not that I am one of these photographers who runs round all day telling everyone how to stand, what to do, where to look or how to behave.
 I leave the storytelling to you and your guests.
 Nor do I lug around loads of big lighting equipment and brollies, setting up identical shots that I've done a hundred times before.
 That is dull.
-My responsibility as I see it, is to capture the day as objectively as possible.
+My responsibility as I see it, is to frame a picture and to capture the day as objectively as possible.
 It is such a great privilege to be there and the last thing I want to do is to be out the front, barking orders.

 I'm discreet and people very quickly feel relaxed in my company.
 I seamlessly blend in as if I am one of the guests.
-I just sit on the sidelines, watching the beautiful drama unfold.
+I just stand on the sidelines, watching the beautiful drama unfold from afar.
 You won't catch me telling the Groomsmen to pick up the Groom, or see me tell the father of the Bride to give his daughter a hug because it will make a nice shot.
 The father of the Bride will probably to give her a big hug anyway and I will be there to capture the moment as it happens.
 And once the the day has ended and the confetti has been swept away, all that you are left with are a hazy collection of memories and a dazzling array of photographs from a guy who had an eye for seeing things differently.